Investment Management: Compare the Benefits of Private Independents to Large Public Firms

 Talk to a Private Wealth Management Firm

-Use the following table of contents to learn what you need to know about the top investment management firms – large public ones and specialized independent ones – how they work, and how to find the best ones for you.
+Use the following table of contents to learn what you should know about the top investment management firms – large public ones and specialized independent ones – how they work, and how to find the best professionals to manage your financial assets.

 What Is Investment Management?

-Many of the more commercial investment managers also offer other services such as tax service, budgeting, and banking for individual investors.
+Many of the more commercial investment advisors and institutions also offer other money management services such as tax accounting, budgeting, and banking for individual investors.

 Wealth managers are less likely to offer these services, as they devote their attention to helping their high net worth clients reach their long term goals.

-They do this in part by investing generous amounts of time maintaining the relationship and advising them as their life situation and the world around them continue to change.
+They do this in part by investing generous amounts of time maintaining the client relationship and providing timely portfolio management advice as their life situation and the world around them continue to change.

-Investment managers can also serve institutions like colleges, foundations, workplace or government pensions and retirement funds, and insurance companies.
+Investment managers can also serve institutions like colleges, foundations, pensions and retirement funds, and insurance companies.
 Investment banking is a service distinct from investment management, and serves corporations and large companies, not individual investors.

 Basics of Investment Management

-Investment management involves an array of skills and processes, including but not limited to:
+Investment managers offer an array of skills, advice, and services, including but not limited to:

-The most important factor in any financial plan is the asset allocation.
+The most important factor in any investor’s financial plan is the asset allocation.
+See 6 reasons why.
 Get this wrong, and it doesn’t much matter what else you get right, no matter what the marketis doing.
 The investment management portfolio will underperform.

-As part of developing the financial plan, the investment manager will analyze your financial statements and holdings in all your various accounts and funds.
+As part of developing a client’s financial plan, the investment advisor will perform an analysis of your personal financial statements and holdings in all your various accounts and funds.
 They use the results of this analysis to make adjustments to your investment portfolio that will help you achieve your long term financial goals.

 You don’t need more investment products.
-The best investment managers will have a process for linking your portfolio performance to the achievement of your desired lifestyle outcomes.
+The best investment consultants will use data-driven investment strategies for linking your portfolio’s returns to the achievement of your desired lifestyle outcomes.

-Do you want $500,000 set aside for your grandkids’ college educations?
-Your investment manager should have a way of including this in their strategic planning.
+Do you want a $500,000 fund set aside for your grandkids’ college educations?
+Your investment manager’s system should ensure security for this money in their financial planning services.

-With the overall investment management plan and the investor’s goals in place, the investment manager must then choose the specific equities, mutual funds, bonds, commodities, and other holdings that they believe are best suited for each investor’s desired lifestyle outcomes – their long term goals.
+With the overall investment management plan and the investor’s goals in place, the advisors must then choose the specific equities, mutual funds, bonds, commodities, and other capital and market holdings that they believe are best suited for each investor.

-As time goes on, the investment manager must continually bend the curve back in line with the original plan.
+As time goes on, the investment manager must continually bend the curve back in line with the original portfolio management plan.

 As you get closer to the destination – the goal – your adjustments become more specific and more targeted so you can be sure to land on the runway.
 You don’t want to land in the water or crash into the city.

-And since you’re flying to Korea, you don’t want to end up in a different country.
+And since you’re flying to Korea, you don’t want to end up in Japan.

-Without help from a top investment management firm, you are basically flying without any instrumentation, but in a general westward direction, hoping your investments won’t lose too much value before you get to your retirement destination.
+Without help, timely information, and advice from a top investment management company, you are basically flying blind, but in a general westward direction, hoping your investments won’t lose too much value before you get to your retirement destination.

 These are the basics.

-As we go on, you’ll see what distinguishes private, independent investment managers from the large firms.
+As we go on, you’ll see what distinguishes private, independent managers from the large firms.

 Do You Need an Investment Management Firm?

-What sort of individual or entity needs help from an investment manager?
-The simple answer is, the more complex your finances and the higher the stakes, the more investment and asset management advice can make a difference in your life.
+What sort of individual client or institution needs help from an investment manager?
+The simple answer is, the more complex your personal finance situation and the higher the stakes, the more investment and asset management advice can make a difference in your life.

-It means they have little sense of how to methodically and consistently build their wealth in such a way that they know they are on track to achieve their most desired lifestyle outcomes.
+It means they have little sense of how to methodically and consistently grow their assets in such a way that they know they are on track to achieve their most desired lifestyle outcomes.

 Investment management is not a one-time act.

 You don’t just create a plan, set it on autopilot, and go on with your life.
 Instead, every month, you earn more money.
-And every month, you have decisions to make about this:
+And every month, you have decisions to make about this capital:

 – How much do you allocate to each account, or each fund?

-– Do you sell current equities and bonds to rebalance, or do you add new income to keep the allocation correct?
+– Do you sell equities and bonds to rebalance your investment portfolio, or do you add new capital to keep the allocation within the boundaries?

 – How often?